Judicial review of the detention order

 Bulgarian Helsinki Committee Visit Website

 Detention is also not subject to a prompt judicial review of the initial decision to detain and to a regular review thereafter.
 The law no longer provides for automatic judicial review of detention orders, following the abolition of judicial review upon prolongation of detention.[1]
-This reform took place against a backdrop of lack of legal aid ensured to detainees to challenge their detention.
+This reform took place against the backdrop of the impossibility to access legal aid for detainees wishing to challenge detention orders.

 As a result, judicial review may only be triggered at the initiative of the applicant.
 Detention orders can be appealed within 14 calendar days of the actual detention before the Administrative Court in the area of the headquarters of the authority which has issued the contested administrative act.[2]
 The appeal does not suspend the execution of the detention order.[3]
 The submission of the appeal is additionally hindered by the fact that the detention orders are not interpreted.
 The short deadline for lodging an appeal has proved to be highly disproportionate and usually not complied with by detained individuals, including asylum seekers.[4]